 I have found that encouraging self-directed learners to choose how they will showcase learning is incredibly impactful.
 I provide a few final product suggestions to my students, and they either choose from those options or choose their end products.

-Habitat project students might create topographical maps, a moving diorama, an interactive animation or physical exhibit, a photo journal, a magazine, a portfolio of infographics, etc. I offer suggestions in my resources, including this one, or students can choose their own.
+Habitat project students might create topographical maps, a moving diorama, an interactive animation or physical exhibit, a photo journal, a magazine, a portfolio of infographics, etc. I offer suggestions in my resources, including my habitats PBL, or students can choose their own.

 6. Choose an authentic audience and method of reaching that audience.

-Let students choose how they would like to share new skills and knowledge and who to share it with.
-I often give students some options or suggestions for authentic presentations, especially to those learners that are newer to student-directed learning.
+Let self-directed learners choose how they would like to share new skills and knowledge and who to share it with.

 7. Choose an assessment method and criteria for evaluation.